ozyo/moving_graphs/README.md

 This is a project I have started as a hobby.
 Mostly to apply what I have learned through online courses and other resources.
 If you have any suggestions feel free to contact me at ozgeyoluk_at_proteinart.net.

-** Current status : ** Creating the structure of the code and deciding on what parameters should be supplied, what test cases should be written before writing the code.
+**Current status:** Creating the structure of the code and deciding on what parameters should be supplied, what test cases should be written before writing the code.
 The first steps.

 # GOAL
 Being able to plot motions of animals through line graphs in a GUI.
 The idea is that features of an animal will be chosen and a series of simple line graphs will be generated to display a motion based on those features.
 While the graphs are animated, equations will be displayed next to the lines.
 Extra equations could be entered to add details to the animal.